- SELLING RESOURCES -

 You want your pictures to look as good or better than homes listed near you and at your price level.
-Check for this on any real estate website - do those pictures look better than yours or do they look professional?
+Check on any real estate website - do those pictures look better than yours?
+Do they look professional?
 If so, you should consider hiring a professional.

 The consensus is the more expensive your home, the more likely you should use a professional.